High-Dimensional Vector Autoregression with Common Response and Predictor Factors: Computational and Statistical Convergence Analysis

-For the upper bound in Theorem \ref{thm:gd}, the first term corresponds to optimization errors, while the second term is related to statistical errors.
+\end{theorem} For the upper bound in Theorem \ref{thm:gd}, the first term corresponds to optimization errors, while the second term is related to statistical errors.
 From Theorem \ref{thm:gd}, the estimation error decreases toward a statistical limit exponentially with respect to iterations.
-Moreover, when the parameters $\alpha$, $\sigma_1$, and $\kappa$ are bounded away from zero and infinity, the tuning parameters $a$, $b$, and $\eta$ would be at a constant level and, hence, do not depend on the dimension $p$ and sample size $T$.
+Moreover, when the parameters $\alpha$, $\sigma_1$, and $\kappa$ are bounded away from zero and infinity, the tuning parameters $a$, $b$, and $\eta$ would be at a constant level and, hence, do not depend on $p$ and $T$.